Table of Contents

 Schizophrenia can be a severe, upsetting mental illness for both those who struggle with it and their friends and family.

 Although schizophrenia is a chronic condition with intense symptoms, with appropriate treatment, those suffering from this illness can learn to lead healthy, fulfilling lives.
+Solara’s Behavioral Health and Psychiatric Treatment Center in San Diego specializes in treating schizophrenia and other psychotic disorders.

 What is Schizophrenia?